 According to legend, Thomas encountered a beautiful fairy queen while walking by the Eildon Tree (Eildon Hills) near Melrose in the Scottish Borders.
 The queen, sometimes identified as the Queen of Elfland, took Thomas to her realm, where he lived for seven years.
 During his time there, he was granted the gift of prophecy and the ability to compose eloquent poetry.
 However, he was also bound by a spell that prevented him from telling lies.

-When Thomas returned to the mortal realm, he became known for his prophetic verses, which were said to be highly accurate.
 Many ballads and tales depict his encounters with various figures, including nobles, clergy, and supernatural beings.
 His prophecies often revolved around political events and the fate of individuals.

 Thomas the Rhymer’s story has been passed down through generations in ballads and oral traditions.
 The most famous ballad about him is “Thomas the Rhymer,” also known as “True Thomas,” which tells the story of his encounter with the Queen of Elfland and his eventual return to the mortal world.